 Spending a short amount of time in a calm corner may help big feelings get smaller, but students might also be ready to rev back up if frustrated.

 Consider having re-entry activities if your classroom or office uses the space frequently.
 These activities should be simple and frustration-free, like worksheets, coloring, etc.

 Again, emphasize and model that transitions from the break area should be calm and quick.

 Outside the Calm Corner

-One missing element that can sabotage a calm corner is if there is an audience (a.k.a. gawking classmates) that does not know what to do when someone is using the space.
+One missing element that can sabotage a calm corner is if an audience (a.k.a. gawking classmates) does not know what to do when someone uses the space.

 - Keep working.

 - Give the person space.